AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

    The following are the types of enrollments:

-   * **Manager nominated:**&nbsp;Only managers can nominate these courses.
+   * **Manager nominated:** Only managers can nominate these courses.
 A learner cannot enroll to these types of courses.
-   * **Manager approved:**&nbsp;Managers approve these courses.
+   * **Manager approved:** Managers approve these courses.
 Learners can sign up for these courses, but they are not enrolled directly to these types of courses without Manager’s approval.
 A notification request is sent to Managers when learners sign up for these types of courses.
 Upon Manager approval, these courses are listed as enrolled for learners.
-   * **Self-enrolled:**&nbsp;Learners can directly enroll themselves to these types of courses.
+   * **Self-enrolled:** Learners can directly enroll themselves to these types of courses.

-1. If you want to provide the ability for learners to unenroll themselves from your course, enable the check-box&nbsp;**Learners can unenroll themselves**.
+1. If you want to provide the ability for learners to unenroll themselves from your course, enable the check-box **Learners can unenroll themselves**.
 1. Select the pre-requisite courses that must be completed before taking up your course.
 Click the Courses field and choose from the list of courses.
-1. Enable the **Enable**&nbsp;**Prerequisites**&nbsp;check-box if you want the pre-requisite courses to me made mandatory.
+1. Enable the **Enable** **Prerequisites** check-box if you want the pre-requisite courses to me made mandatory.
 1. Add keywords as tags related to your course.
 These tags help the learners to locate your course easily during search.
 All these tags are automatically added based on the modules that we have added.
 If you have other tags that you want to add to this course, you can go ahead and enter it.
-1. To save the changes, click&nbsp;**Save**.
-To publish the course, click&nbsp;**Publish**.
+1. To save the changes, click **Save**.
+To publish the course, click **Publish**.

 ## Rich Text Formatting

-While creating a Course, Learning&nbsp;Program,&nbsp;Certification, or Job Aid, Authors can&nbsp;input different types of content such as text, image, or apply various text formatting options.
+While creating a Course, Learning Program, Certification, or Job Aid, Authors can input different types of content such as text, image, or apply various text formatting options.

-When creating a course,&nbsp;you can see the Rich Text Editor in the Course Overview field.
-You can format your content, add images,&nbsp;add hyperlinks, and so on.
+When creating a course, you can see the Rich Text Editor in the Course Overview field.
+You can format your content, add images, add hyperlinks, and so on.

 ![](assets/rich-text-editor-author.png)